-Shooter opens fire at Buffalo high school
+Teen student stabbed and security guard shot at Buffalo high school

-Buffalo shooting: Two people including one student shot at McKinley High School
+Buffalo shooting: Teen student stabbed and security guard shot in incident at McKinley High School

-Two people including one student have been shot at a high school in Buffalo, New York state, according to authorities.
+Gunman remains at large after a male student and a security guard were wounded outside McKinley High School on Wednesday afternoon

+Police responding to gunfire outside a high school in Buffalo, New York, say that a teen student has been stabbed and a security guard shot, with a manhunt now underway for the gunman.

+Police said that there was a fight between two groups of people on the school grounds and that escalated into gunfire.

-The shooting unfolded at around 3:45pm on Wednesday afternoon at McKinley High School on Elmwood Avenue, reported WIVB.
+The shooting unfolded at around 3.45pm on Wednesday afternoon at McKinley High School on Elmwood Avenue, reported Buffalo News.

-At least one person has been taken to Oishei Children’s Hospital for treatment.
-The conditions of the victims is not clear.
+A law enforcement source told the outlet that one of the victims is a male student who suffered multiple wounds.
+He was rushed to Oishei Children’s Hospital for treatment where he is undergoing surgery.

+Police spokesman Michael J DeGeorge later said that the boy had come out of surgery and was recovering.

+The school building had been cleared as safe and the lockdown was downgraded to a shelter in place with school officials now working out the best plan to reunite students with their parents.

-The school has been plunged into lockdown and people at the nearby SUNY Buffalo State College were urged to shelter in place, as the whereabouts of the shooter remains unclear.
+The school had been plunged into lockdown immediately after the shooting and people at the nearby SUNY Buffalo State College were also urged to shelter in place.

 The suspect was last seen near McKinley High School on Elmwood Ave heading towards 198, the university said.